 Best Beach Chair

 What’s the key to getting the most out of your beach days, or even a whole summer of them?
 While we’d all like to think we can just throw down a blanket and the sun, sea, and sand will do the rest, the reality is different.
 How do you keep the sand out of your drinks, what if you need shade, can you really spend a whole day sitting on the ground, and where did you leave your keys?
 Beach chair solutions have come a long way since the wistful days of a couple of wooden deck chairs facing the sea.
-Having everything you need, safe and to hand, and sitting on something that’s going to keep you comfortable for the season can make or break your trips to the beach.
+These days you can have everything you need in a beach chair: personal items within reach, both your belongings and yourself off of the sandy ground, comfort, shade, and portability!

 Maximum storage whilst remaining compact